stardog-union/launchpad-docs/guides/voicebox-beta-deployment.md

 - **A readiness endpoint exists.** `GET /system/storage-ready` reports whether the frame path is actually writable, so a bad mount surfaces at startup rather than at first query.

 ## Configuration

+> [!NOTE]
+> This section covers **only** the storage settings the beta adds.
+Everything else about running the Voicebox Service is unchanged: the `vbx-config.json` configuration file, the supported LLM providers (Azure AI, AWS Bedrock, OpenAI, Anthropic, Databricks, Vertex AI, Fireworks), and the standard environment variables all still apply.
+See [Voicebox Service Configuration](../voicebox.md#configuration) and the [Voicebox Configuration File](../voicebox.md#voicebox-configuration-file) reference.

 ### Required: mount a volume